Royal Thai, U.S. Soldiers build long-lasting bonds

 |0

-This work, Royal Thai, U.S. Soldiers build long-lasting bonds [Image 2 of 2], by SPC John Stauffer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Royal Thai, U.S. Soldiers build long-lasting bonds, by SPC John Stauffer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT